Do Go On - 163 - WW2 Badass Audie Murphy

 Because, you know, that does not reflect favorably on them.

-Yeah.
-Sorry, 20 Nazis out there. but this doesn't look good for you.
+Sorry, 20 Nazis out there, but this doesn't look good for you.

-That, yeah, I'm actually, I'm getting a pretty hard and fast rule about them, they're bad.
+That, yeah, I'm actually, I'm getting a pretty hard and fast rule about them, that they're bad.

 And I don't like black and white like that.

-Yeah, I know, but I think I have to agree to be honest.
+I know, but I think I have to agree.

-I haven't seen many examples of them doing any good, you know, but hey,
+To be honest, I haven't seen many examples of them doing any good.

 during which he killed eight German soldiers,

-is it when they meld's on the Simpsons
+is it when they Mel Gibson's on the Simpsons

-where it's just like a badass from the hellfish.
+where he's just like a badass from the hellfish?

 Yeah.